core-wg/oscore/draft-ietf-core-object-security.md

 ##### Outer Block Options

-Proxies MAY fragment an OSCOAP message using {{RFC7959}}, which then introduces Outer Block options not generated by the sending endpoint.
+Proxies MAY fragment an OSCORE message using {{RFC7959}}, which then introduces Outer Block options not generated by the sending endpoint.
 Note that the Outer Block options are neither encrypted nor integrity protected.
-As a consequence, a proxy can maliciously inject block fragments indefinitely, since the receiving endpoint needs to receive the last block (see {{RFC7959}}) to be able to compose the OSCOAP message and verify its integrity.
-Therefore, applications supporting OSCOAP and {{RFC7959}} MUST specify a security policy defining a maximum unfragmented message size (MAX_UNFRAGMENTED_SIZE) considering the maximum size of message which can be handled by the endpoints.
+As a consequence, a proxy can maliciously inject block fragments indefinitely, since the receiving endpoint needs to receive the last block (see {{RFC7959}}) to be able to compose the OSCORE message and verify its integrity.
+Therefore, applications supporting OSCORE and {{RFC7959}} MUST specify a security policy defining a maximum unfragmented message size (MAX_UNFRAGMENTED_SIZE) considering the maximum size of message which can be handled by the endpoints.
 Messages exceeding this size SHOULD be fragmented by the sending endpoint using Inner Block options ({{inner-block-options}}).

-An endpoint receiving an OSCOAP message with an Outer Block option SHALL first process this option according to {{RFC7959}}, until all blocks of the OSCOAP message have been received, or the cumulated message size of the blocks exceeds MAX_UNFRAGMENTED_SIZE.
-In the former case, the processing of the OSCOAP message continues as defined in this document.
+An endpoint receiving an OSCORE message with an Outer Block option SHALL first process this option according to {{RFC7959}}, until all blocks of the OSCORE message have been received, or the cumulated message size of the blocks exceeds MAX_UNFRAGMENTED_SIZE.
+In the former case, the processing of the OSCORE message continues as defined in this document.
 In the latter case the message SHALL be discarded.

 To allow multiple concurrent request operations to the same server (not only same resource), a CoAP proxy SHOULD follow the Request-Tag processing specified in section 3.3.2 of {{I-D.amsuess-core-repeat-request-tag}}.

 #### Proxy-Uri

-Proxy-Uri, when present, is split by OSCOAP into class U options and class E options, which are processed accordingly.
+Proxy-Uri, when present, is split by OSCORE into class U options and class E options, which are processed accordingly.
 When Proxy-Uri is used in the original CoAP message, Uri-* are not present {{RFC7252}}.

 The sending endpoint SHALL first decompose the Proxy-Uri value of the original CoAP message into the Proxy-Scheme, Uri-Host, Uri-Port, Uri-Path, and Uri-Query options (if present) according to section 6.4 of {{RFC7252}}.

 Uri-Path and Uri-Query are class E options and SHALL be protected and processed as Inner options ({{inner-options}}).

-The Proxy-Uri option of the OSCOAP message SHALL be set to the composition of Proxy-Scheme, Uri-Host and Uri-Port options (if present) as specified in section 6.5 of {{RFC7252}}, and processed as an Outer option of Class U ({{outer-options}}).
+The Proxy-Uri option of the OSCORE message SHALL be set to the composition of Proxy-Scheme, Uri-Host and Uri-Port options (if present) as specified in section 6.5 of {{RFC7252}}, and processed as an Outer option of Class U ({{outer-options}}).

 Note that replacing the Proxy-Uri value with the Proxy-Scheme and Uri-* options works by design for all CoAP URIs (see Section 6 of {{RFC7252}}.
-OSCOAP-aware HTTP servers should not use the userinfo component of the HTTP URI (as defined in section 3.2.1. of {{RFC3986}}), so that this type of replacement is possible in the presence of CoAP-to-HTTP proxies.
-In other documents specifying cross-protocol proxying behavior using different URI structures, it is expected that the authors will create Uri-* options that allow decomposing the Proxy-Uri, and specify in which OSCOAP class they belong.
+OSCORE-aware HTTP servers should not use the userinfo component of the HTTP URI (as defined in section 3.2.1. of {{RFC3986}}), so that this type of replacement is possible in the presence of CoAP-to-HTTP proxies.
+In other documents specifying cross-protocol proxying behavior using different URI structures, it is expected that the authors will create Uri-* options that allow decomposing the Proxy-Uri, and specify in which OSCORE class they belong.

 An example of how Proxy-Uri is processed is given here.
 Assume that the original CoAP message contains:

 * Proxy-Uri = "coap://example.com/resource?q=1"

-During OSCOAP processing, Proxy-Uri is split into:
+During OSCORE processing, Proxy-Uri is split into:

 * Proxy-Scheme = "coap"
 * Uri-Host = "example.com"